Editor’s Note: This post has been updated with new links and content.

-Curious about how to crack the code to how your visitors make decisions?
+Do you want to crack the code on how your landing page visitors make decisions?

-Understanding what triggers human perception and their reactive behaviors can be a mystery.
+It’s not always easy.
+Understanding the psychology that triggers human perception and reactive behaviors can be a mystery.

-The science behind buyer behavior and persuasive marketing can go pretty deep into subliminal territory, and can make us feel like we’re lost in the matrix.
+The science behind buyer behavior, persuasive marketing, and paid ads can go pretty deep into subliminal territory, and can make us feel like we’re lost in the Matrix.